top of page

 Envisioning Communities of the Future

 A future where safe, supportive, and sustainable spaces are the norm begins with a shared vision and collective action.
-We have to stop seeing each other as strangers and recognize ourselves as a connected community, woven from the same cosmic fabric.
 It starts with dreaming of something better and then building toward it.

 Imagine accessible, walkable cities with shared public green spaces, affordable healthcare, cultural pride, habitual appreciation/gratitude where diverse communities are flourishing, where we are each valuing living creatures, speaking out against injustice, learning, unlearning and decolonizing our minds.